-WE’D LOVE TO SEE YOU AT OUR NEXT MEETING: Tuesday 26th September, 7pm at The Star, Roberttown.
+WE’D LOVE TO SEE YOU AT OUR NEXT VIRTUAL MEETING: Wednesday 15th September at 7pm

 So what is the Parents and Friends Association anyway?